WHY I APPLIED TO THE DATA SCHOOL AND SOME ADVICE TO FUTURE APPLICANTS

 Growing up with an interest in computer games I quickly developed a curiosity for technology and its applications in the real world.
 The older I got the more I realised the importance of data and how its quickly becoming the most valued asset amongst the top companies.
 One of my favourite things about data and technology is that like us, its never stagnant and every day we’re seeing new innovations, new creations, and constantly challenges are being overcome.
 That is what drives me to work in this industry because I too want to evolve and adapt just like the technology we see every day.

 I came across the data school whilst I was searching for a full-time job.
-What immediately stood out about TIL for me was their approach to learning and the layers of expertise within their team.
+What immediately stood out about was the TIL was their approach to learning and the layers of expertise within their team.
 I knew that if I could get myself anywhere near these people that I would be in for a steep learning curve.
 The great thing about the application process was that you’re judged on your ability to take feedback and create insights.
 My first piece of work on Tableau was laughable, I honestly had no clue what I was doing.
-But thanks to the constructive feedback I received from Andy and Chris, and a bit of self-reflection I was determined to learn this software.
+But thanks to the constructive feedback I received from Andy and Carl, and a bit of self-reflection I was determined to learn this software.
 Once I started to get a grip on Tableau functions I couldn’t let go and just like the many hours I’ve spent on video games I found my self glued to my screen late into the night.

 My advice to any future data school applicants is to never be afraid of the work you produce, everyone has a starting point.
 Also, it helps to be self-analytical and understand where and when you make mistakes, take criticism and implement it accordingly.
 Finally, do not over complicate things and try to ask yourself whether your work answers the questions you want and whether your insights serve a purpose!